 To remove/delete contests, move your cursor over the text box you wish to delete; in the upper right corner a four-way arrow in a box will appear, right-click on that box, then select “cut” to remove the text box.

 To add lines to accommodate the correct number of candidates/offices under each category, click inside the last row of the category for which you need to add additional lines, then hit the Tab key on your keyboard.
 Continuing to hit the tab key will add more rows.
-If you are using Office 2011 or higher, you have the ability to right-click inside one of the cells then from the menu that appears, select “Insert” then “Insert rows above” or “below” depending on your intended outcome, etc.
+If you are using Office 2011 or higher, you have the ability to right-click inside one of the cells, then from the menu that appears, select “Insert”, then “Insert rows above” or “below”, depending on your intended outcome, etc.

 Be sure to “Save As” after you have started.

-In the event that a contest is non-partisan (i.e., the candidate’s party affiliation does not appear on the ballot) place “N/A” in the column provided for Party.
+In the event that a contest is non-partisan (i.e., the candidate’s party affiliation does not appear on the ballot), place “N/A” in the column provided for Party.

 When providing the precinct designation, you should group precincts by the highest common description: